vxel/brotherql/README.md

 ## Linux UDEV Configuration

-Please note that the package need Read/Write access to the USB printer device.
+Please note that the package needs Read/Write access to the USB printer device.
-It might be needed to add specific UDEV rules to add these right.
+It might be needed to add specific UDEV rules to add these rights.

 Example :